-This certification, though forms a formidable component to other mainstream certifications, is mostly and best known around the pacific-edged area and not so much globally.
+This certification, though it forms a formidable component to other mainstream certifications, is mostly and best known around the Pacific-edged area and not so much globally.
 The re-certification needs to take place every 3 years.

 This certification program rests on the following criteria: